Azure-Samples/azure-ml-federated-learning/docs/README.md

 If you experience an issue using this repository, please check the [**troubleshooting guide**](./tsg.md) for possible solutions.
 If you are unable to find a solution, please open an issue in this repository.

+### Named Entity Recognition using MultiNERD dataset
+This example shows how to train a federated model for the Named Entity Recognition task.
+This tutorial uses the [MultiNERD](https://github.com/Babelscape/multinerd/blob/master/README.md) dataset.
+See [here](./real-world-examples/ner.md) for detailed instructions on how to run this example.

 ### Credit card fraud detection using synthetic transactional data
 This example shows how to train a federated model for credit card fraud detection using synthetically generated dataset [Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection).
 The techniques used include **Dense DNN**, **LSTM**, **LSTM based VAE**.
 See [here](./real-world-examples/ccfraud.md) for detailed instructions on how to run this example.